Anosmia

-Definition

-Anosmia is the inability to smell.
-It may be partial or total, and can be specific to certain smells.
-Reduced sensitivity to some or all smells is hyposmia.

 Signs and symptoms

 Anosmia can have a number of harmful effects.
 People with sudden onset anosmia may find food less appetizing, though congenital anosmics rarely complain about this, and none report a loss in weight.
-Loss of smell can also be dangerous because it hinders the detection of gas leaks, fire, and spoiled food.
-Misconceptions of anosmia as trivial can make it more difficult for a patient to receive the same types of medical aid as someone who has lost other senses, such as hearing or sight.
+Loss of smell can also be dangerous because it hinders the detection of gas leaks, fire, chemical spills, noxious fumes, and spoiled food.
+Misconceptions of anosmia as trivial, and lack of awareness regarding congenital anosmia, can make it more difficult for a patient to receive the same types of medical aid as someone who has lost other senses, such as hearing or sight.
+This matters greatly since scent detection assistance animals aren't commonly trained in public programs for individuals in the same way guide dogs are for blind and deaf individuals seeking assistance.

+Congenital Anosmia has inherently less research available due to many studies focusing on causes of acquired anosmia are more publicly relevant and readily available like those discussing dental and facial trauma.

 Many experience one sided loss of smell, often as a result of minor head trauma.
 This type of anosmia is normally only detected if both of the nostrils are tested separately.
 Using this method of testing each nostril separately will often show a reduced or even completely absent sense of smell in either one nostril or both, something which is often not revealed if both nostrils are simultaneously tested.

 Losing an established and sentimental smell memory (e.g. the smell of grass, of the grandparents' attic, of a particular book, of loved ones, or of oneself) has been known to cause feelings of depression.

 Loss of the ability to smell may lead to the loss of libido, but this usually does not apply to those with olfactory dysfunction at birth.

+Some individuals with congenital anosmia, or anosmia caused in early childhood, report that they pretended to be able to smell as children for a variety of reasons including: